 Finally, exhausted, somehow I took the step, or slid through, or, fell asleep and woke up on the other side.

-You'd think that after forty years, faith would get easier.
-But I still struggle intellectually and morally and spiritually.
-I resist every threshold of widening consciousness, opportunities to grow and to love and to grow in love.
+You'd think that after almost fifty years, faith would get easier.
+But I still struggle intellectually, morally, emotionally, and spiritually with faith.
+I still resist every threshold of widening consciousness, opportunities to grow and to love and to grow in love.
 I question, doubt, grumble, guffaw, choke on my pride, revel maniacally in distractions and exhaust myself with avoidance of Divine Presence.

 Nevertheless, The Call is renewed every day, and I've learned to respond in some way.
-And all I want is the very thing I resist, that is, to surrender in love.
+And I do know, despite all my resistance is that really all I want is the very thing I resist, that is, to surrender in love.